ExplainableML/eml_website/content/team/alumni.md

 # List of Alumni

+* Karsten Roth (PhD Student) at EML.
+* Leonard Salewski (PhD Student) at EML, now Research Scientist at Aleph Alpha.
+* Thomas Hummel (PhD Student) at EML.
+* Anders Christensen (Collaborating PhD Researcher) at EML, now PhD student at the Technical University of Denmark.
 * Francesco Dalmonte (Collaborating PhD Researcher) at EML, now PhD student at the University of Bologna.
 * Shyam Nadan Rai (Collaborating PhD Researcher) at EML, now PhD student at the University of Turin.
 * Otniel-Bogdan Mercea (PhD Student) at EML, now Computer Vision Applied Research Scientist at Apple Barcelona.